ChristianIPG/biking-trips-analysis/README.md

-# How can biking behaviour drive a speedy business?
+# How biking behaviour can drive a speedy business

 ## Project Description
 The following project analyses consumer behaviour for a bicycle rental business.